On the loop trail in the Altmühltal valley

 Whether or for how long the canal was actually used is still unclear today.
 Since archaeological investigations began in 2012, there has been increasing evidence that it was not completely navigable, as previously assumed.
 Chroniclers reported that persistent rain and the marshy ground had become a problem during construction.
 So was the ambitious project ultimately cancelled or was the passage too complicated and the tolls for traders too high?

 In any case, what can be seen of the Fossa Carolina at Graben today is reminiscent of one of the largest engineering and geological construction projects of the Middle Ages.
-It is probably the most important ground monument from Carolingian times in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.
+It is probably the most important ground monument from the Carolingian period in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.

 Karlsgraben 7